gayan-gunaratne/chla-story-exercise/README.md

 | `SampleDepth_m` | Depth of sample (0–bottom or `WC`) | m |
 | `CphlA_mgm3` | Chlorophyll-*a* concentration | mg m⁻³ |

 > **Note on flags:** Before analysis, filter out rows where the relevant variable's flag is `9` (not measured).
-Flag `2` indicates data of questionable quality — consider how you handle these values and document your decision.
+Flag `2` indicates data of questionable quality.
+Consider how you handle these values and document your decision.

 > **Note on units:** Chl-a in this dataset is in mg m⁻³.
-We typically report Chl-a in mg/L
+We typically report Chl-a in mg/L.
 ---

 ## Your Task

 The Rottnest Island NRS sits at the boundary of oligotrophic offshore waters and the seasonally productive coastal zone of southwest Western Australia.
-Chlorophyll-*a* is a primary indicator of phytoplankton biomass and ecosystem productivity — but its story varies by season, depth, and community composition.
+Chlorophyll-*a* is a primary indicator of phytoplankton biomass and ecosystem productivity but its story varies by season, depth, and community composition.

 **Your task is to explore and communicate the Chl-*a* story in this dataset.**